CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/game_zone_player/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
-Set name of {{ entname }} so other entities can trigger it.
+Set name of {{ entname }} so other entities can trigger it to check players presence and trigger the targets.
+All signal types are accepted.
+Can be kill-targeted.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>ZHLT Template Model Target</b></span> <kbd  class="tooltip" data-tooltip="string">zhlt_usemodel</kbd> :
 For Brush entities: sets brush model template of this entity.
 Set it to the name of other brush entity (now called a template) and it's brush model will be used instead.
 Templates might save server resources by "copying" single brush entity (template identified by name) and using it in multiple places (can be used for entities like tables, columns, barrels, cars e.t.c.).
 Also one template occupies only one entity slot when compiling a map, no matter how many entities refers to it.
 For model-based point entities: copy display model of specified entity, to use it's model instead.
 Using "Custom model" is more appropriate in most cases, however, when it's not possible, use "ZHLT Copy Lighting From Target".
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>ZHLT Copy Lighting From Target</b></span> <kbd  class="tooltip" data-tooltip="string">zhlt_copylight</kbd> :